USAID chief to step down, even as U.S. struggles with global pandemic

 Democratic Senator Robert Menendez praised Green's commitment to defending aid programs in the face of an administration "that has relentlessly sought to cut foreign development and humanitarian relief programs it incorrectly views as charity."

-Menendez said USAID’s work had "never been more crucial" as the world grapples with the coronavirus crisis.
+Menendez said USAID’s work had "never been more crucial" as the world grapples with the coronavirus outbreak.